 Explain that you will suggest they go to calm down time when you see them becoming upset about something, and talk about some specific situations where this might happen.
 There will be no specific time limit, they might only be there for five minutes, and it is up to your child to come out when they want to.

-If you have a child who gets easily frustrated or angry introduce calm down time and try to use this technique whenever you see emotions beginning to run high.
+If you have a child who gets easily frustrated or angry, introduce calm down time and other calm down strategies whenever you see emotions beginning to run high.
+Better yet, schedule a rest time into your day as part of your daily routine.

 When your children are driving you nuts, and it has all become a bit too much for the grown ups tell your kids you are going to ‘calm down time.’

-If you want your child to learn a particular behaviour there is no better way than demonstrating that behaviour yourself.
+If you want your child to learn a particular behavior there is no better way than demonstrating that behaviour yourself.

 A bit about the author: